Nurturing a community of confident and effective speakers of the English Language

 Allied Educator for Teaching and Learning (AED):

-In addition to the level activities, students will enjoy an assembly skit that focuses on Speak Good English Movement and Author’s Talk that encourages inspiring writers.
+In addition to the level activities, students will enjoy an assembly skit that focuses on the use of good English and how miscommunication often arises from the wrong use of English.

 3 ) Monthly Visit to RSS Library

 Students are given the opportunity to spend a period every month in the school library where they can conduct their silent reading or be introduced to the various literature that is available in the school library.
 Various programmes, in-house or in collaboration with NLB and CIVICA, engages the students through different activities and enable them to widen their repertoire of reading genres.

 Our 5-minute ‘Did you know?’ sessions are helmed by our English Language student leaders in each class.
 Interesting information about the use of the English Language (right, wrong or comical) are shared with the class.
 Some presentations bring about an awareness of how communication can go either way when the English Language is not used in the correct way.
 Some highlights would be of what students often say as “I always hear it used this way means it is correct.”
 As what Albert Einstein said: What is right is not always popular and what is popular is not always right.

 Book flood is available in the classrooms.
 Students can borrow these books that are made available and have them exchanged for another when they are done with them.